Jul 212010

 Clearly, job and career prospects are brighter in some geographic areas vs. others.

-In terms of quality of life – as measured by attributes such as low housing prices, short commutes, mild weather, cultural and entertainment options – there are clearly some areas of the country that offer more than others.
+In terms of quality of life – as measured by attributes such as cost of living, short commutes, mild weather, cultural and entertainment options – there are clearly some areas of the country that offer more than others.
 For many, living in a cold, gray, decaying city is not as attractive as living in a place with warm weather, scenic landscapes, and fun outdoor activities.

 Obviously, while subjective, it’s safe to say that there are some places that are generally more appealing than others.